top of page

 MATRICARIA RECUTITA FLOS (Chamomile flowers)

-Gentle and soothing, chamomile is well known to be a sweet companion to helping you falling asleep.
-Traditionally, chamomile is one of the greatest peacemakers in the plant world; indeed, it has been generally used to reduce irritation in all its aspects: irritated stomachs, irritated nervous systems, irritated skins, irritated moods.
-Packed with anti-inflammatory compounds, this herb is also a powerful remedy to calm inflamed skin, eyes, gums and most of mucous membranes (12).
+Packed with anti-inflammatory compounds, this herb is a powerful remedy to calm inflamed skin, eyes, gums and most of mucous membranes (12).
 Its anti-histamine properties have been confirmed from a study on animals from 2011 which shows chamomile extract to directly inhibiting histamine release from mast cells (13).
-Having a jar of dried chamomile flowers at home is a strategic preventative move to tackle hay fever symptoms and ameliorate unnecessary peeve.

 SUPPLEMENTS